open/close all folders

 - Ordinary High-School Student: Or as ordinary as a girl can be in a city where 20% of the Kanto region has esper powers.
 She also goes to a school for espers.

 - Power Incontinence: Loses control of her powers occasionally, causing her to freeze herself in awkward situations.
 It completely goes berserk in moments of great stress, releasing an amount of power never seen in the series before.
+It happens again in chapter 76, after the "glowing fish" presumably took all Esp away.

 - Power Nullifier: Somehow, she also has the same ability to remove powers as Peggy.
 This is because she stops their hearts when she freezes them, technically killing them.